Texas–Indian wars: Aftermath and analysis

 At the time of the Texas Revolution, there were 30,000 Anglo nomadic colonists and Mexican mestizos in Texas, and approximately 20,000 Comanches, plus thousands each of Cherokee, Shawnee, Coushatta, and a dozen other tribes.
 Colonists were armed with single-shot weapons, which the Comanche, in particular, had learned very well to counter.
 Certainly the Spanish, then the Mexicans, and later the Texians had learned that single-shot weapons were not enough to defeat the deadly Comanche light horse, whose mastery of cavalry tactics and mounted bowmanship were renowned.
 The Comanches' constant movement caused many of their opponents' older single-shot weapons to miss their targets in the chaos of battle.
 The Comanche could then easily kill their enemies before they had a chance to reload.
-And though it was understated, the Comanche learned to use single-shot firearms quite well, though they found bows superior in terms of rate of rate.
+And though it was understated, the Comanche learned to use single-shot firearms quite well, though they found bows superior in terms of rate of fire.
 The Comanche put an end to Spanish expansion in North America.
 They did what no other indigenous peoples had managed, defending their homeland – even expanding their homelands, in the face of the best military forces the Spanish could bring against them.
 In the late 18th century, the Comanche were said to have stolen every horse in New Mexico.

 Up until the introduction of repeating rifles and revolvers, weapons and tactics were definitely on the side of the Plains Indians, most especially the Comanche.
 It was not until the Battle of Bandera Pass, where revolvers were used for the first time against the Comanche, that the Texians began to gain a clear military advantage by superior weaponry.
 Despite that disadvantage, it was disease and pure numbers which probably ended the Plains tribes.
 By 1860, there were fewer than 8,000 Indians and 600,000 colonists in Texas.